Introduction to Amazon SWF

 Amazon SWF informs the decider of the state of the workflow by including with each decision task, a copy of the current workflow execution history.
 The workflow execution history is composed of events, where an event represents a significant change in the state of the workflow execution.
 Examples of events would be the completion of a task, notification that a task has timed out, or the expiration of a timer that was set earlier in the workflow execution.
 The history is a complete, consistent, and authoritative record of the workflow's progress.

-A user must have authorized AWS credentials to run workflows in your account.
-However, root credentials provide full access to all of the resources in your account and are difficult to revoke , so they are not appropriate for all applications.
-Amazon SWF access control uses AWS Identity and Access Management (IAM), which allows you to provide access to AWS resources in a controlled and limited way that does not expose your root credentials.
+A user must have authorized AWS access keys to run workflows in your account.
+However, access keys provide full access to all of the resources in your account and are difficult to revoke, so they are not appropriate for all applications.
+Amazon SWF access control uses AWS Identity and Access Management (IAM), which allows you to provide access to AWS resources in a controlled and limited way that does not expose your access keys.
 For example, you can allow a user to access your account, but only to run certain workflows in a particular domain.

 Bringing together the ideas discussed in the preceding sections, here is an overview of the steps to develop and run a workflow in Amazon SWF: